Infidelity and Divorce

 Affairs occur in all types of marriages and for many reasons.
 Those engaging in an affair may be selfish or thoughtless but still capable of redemption.
 Surviving infidelity requires effort.
 However, research indicates that the majority of couples who experience infidelity in marriage do not divorce.
 If the marriage has a solid enough foundation to survive, the combined efforts of both spouses may not only result in saving the marriage but also create an even stronger and lasting bond.

-If you have any issues concerning a divorce, phone the Law Offices Of Peter Van Aulen at 201-845-7400 for free in office consultation.
+If you have any issues concerning a divorce, phone the Law Offices Of Peter Van Aulen at 201-845-7400 for consultation.